Don Nomura: Life after his baseball career

 In 1981, he was released after playing four seasons with the team because of poor performance.
-That same year, Nomura's 62-year-old father, Alvin Engel, committed suicide in Hawaii via carbon monoxide poisoning.
-Nomura traveled to Hawaii to pick up his father's ashes and returned them to Japan.
+The same year, Nomura's 62-year-old father, Alvin Engel, committed suicide in Hawaii via carbon monoxide poisoning.
+Nomura traveled to Hawaii to pick up his father's ashes and return them to Japan.

 In December of the same year, Nomura moved to Los Angeles with his new wife.
 There he worked a series of odd jobs including a non-paying scout for the Milwaukee Brewers, travel agent, janitor, waiter, driver, liquor store clerk, tour coordinator, translator and so on.
 For a time, Nomura was forced to send his wife and infant daughter back to Japan while he lived in his car in Los Angeles because of his poor financial state.
 By 1985, he had saved enough money to rent an apartment and bring his family back to L.A.
 Nomura then converted $1,000 to $41,000 while playing baccarat in Las Vegas.
 The money helped him to buy an apartment building in L.A. for $250,000 that he later sold for $400,000.

 In 1989, Nomura borrowed money to buy 50% of the Salinas Spurs, an unaffiliated Class-A baseball team in the California League.
 NPB teams sent their high school draftees to Nomura's Spurs for training.
 As a teenager, baseball player Mac Suzuki worked in the team's clubhouse until he began playing with the Spurs in 1992.
 That year, Suzuki became Nomura's first client when he signed him to a personal representation contract.
 Nomura then negotiated with the Seattle Mariners and later earned Suzuki a million-dollar signing bonus.
 In 1992, Nomura sold the Spurs to a group in San Bernardino.
 He founded the Los Angeles-based company KDN Sports, Inc. and became a full-time sports agent.

 In 1994 Nomura discovered a loophole in the NPB player contract and working agreement between MLB and NPB.
 According to the 1967 working agreement between MLB and NPB, NPB players could not sign a contract with an MLB team until they reached free agency after 10 years of service or unless their team sold their contract to an MLB team.
 However, a player who "voluntarily retired" from NPB was no longer bound to their NPB team outside Japan and was free to sign overseas without violating the working agreement.